 Lakhotia Polyesters India Limited.

-The Directors are pleased to present the 11th Annual Report on the business andoperations of the Company and the accounts for the Financial Year ended March 31 2016.
+Your Directors are pleased to present the 14th Annual Report on the businessand operations of the Company and the accounts for the Financial Y ear ended March 312019.

 3. FINANCIAL YEAR

-The Company has decided to sustain the growth in line with the long term growthobjectives of the Company by retaining the profits and utilizing the same foropportunities in hand therefore the company does not recommended any dividend.
+The Company has decided to sustain the growth in line with the long-term growthobjectives of the Company by retaining the profits and utilizing the same foropportunities in hand therefore the company does not recommend any dividend.

 5. SHARE CAPITAL

-In accordance with the provisions of the Section 152 Companies Act 2013 read withapplicable Rules if any Mrs. Jayshree Lakhotia (holding DIN 05357609) retires byrotation at the ensuing Annual General Meeting and being eligible offers herself forre-appointment.
+a.
+In accordance with the provisions of the Section 152 Companies Act 2013 read withapplicable Rules if any Mrs. Jayshree Madhusudhan Lakhotia (DIN: 05357609) retires byrotation at the ensuing Annual General Meeting and being eligible offers himself forre-appointment.

-Pursuant to the Directors Responsibility Statement referred to in clause (c) ofsub-section (3) of Section 134 of the Companies Act 2013 the Board of Directorsof theCompany state that
+Pursuant to the Directors' Responsibility Statement referred to in clause (c) ofsub-section (3) of Section 134 of the Companies Act 2013 the Board of Directors of theCompany confirm that

 a) In the preparation of the annual accounts the applicable accounting standards havebeen followed along with proper explanation and there are no material departures from thesame;